Bujiazi/DiCache/readme.md

 ---

-<strong>DiCache is a training-free, plug-and-play adaptive caching strategy for accelerating diffusion models at runtime.</strong>
+<strong>DiCache is a training-free adaptive caching strategy for accelerating diffusion models at runtime.</strong>

 <details><summary>📖 Click for the full abstract of DiCache</summary>